Skip to main content

 Diplomas

-We do understand that the University diploma is an important landmark in the lives of our Knights and the loved ones who have supported them throughout their educational journey.
+We understand that the University diploma is an important landmark in the lives of our Knights and the loved ones who have supported them throughout their educational journey.
+Diplomas are provided in both paper and digital formats.
+AA diplomas and certificates are ONLY distributed in a digital format unless you complete a request form and pay a fee for a physical copy.

 • Verify that you have no holds that require action.
 Holds can be viewed in myUCF > Student Self-Service > Student Center.
 After taking the necessary action to resolve your holds, please call the Registrar’s Office (407-823-3100).